debops/debops/docs/getting-started.rst

 In case you chose a different host, you will need to specify which of your Redis servers the ownCloud instance should use by specifying the Redis server host as ``owncloud_redis_host``.
+This role will use a locally setup Redis server automatically when it was setup by putting the host into the ``debops_service_redis`` host group.

 Example playbook
 ----------------